- Module code

 - The management tools and techniques for the effective delivery of projects designed to improve overall business performance.

-- Managing improvements in Retail and Service operations through the application of techniques for Lead Operations (including Just in Time) and Total Quality Management (TQM)
+- Managing improvements in business operations through the application of techniques for Lead Operations (including Just in Time) and Total Quality Management (TQM)

 To achieve credit for this module, students must be able to: